JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 What is rasterisation in our context?
 Put simply, it is the act of representing a triangle (or any geometrical object really) in 3D space as a bunch of pixels on a 2D display.
-Let us precise the concepts with some C code (with no regard for performance: I rather tries to organise data in a didactic way).
+Let us precise the concepts with some C code (with no regard for performance: I rather try to organise code and data in a didactic way).

 ```c
 typedef struct vec3 {